Dhi13man/nordigen_integration/README.md

     Analogous to Step 1 of [Account Information API documentation](https://nordigen.com/en/account_information_documenation/integration/quickstart_guide/).

-2. `getASPSPsForCountry({required String countryCode})`
+2. `getInstitutionsForCountry({required String countryCode})`

-    Gets the ASPSPs (Banks) in the Country represented by the given two-letter `countryCode` (ISO 3166).
+    Gets the Institutions (Banks) in the Country represented by the given two-letter `countryCode` (ISO 3166).

     Analogous to Step 2 of [Account Information API documentation](https://nordigen.com/en/account_information_documenation/integration/quickstart_guide/).

-3. `createEndUserAgreement({required String endUserID, required String aspspID, int maxHistoricalDays = 90})`
+3. `createEndUserAgreement({required String endUserID, required String institutionID, int maxHistoricalDays = 90})`

-    Creates an End User Agreement for the given `endUserID`, `aspspID` and for the given `maxHistoricalDays` (default 90 days) and returns the resulting `EndUserAgreementModel`.
+    Creates an End User Agreement for the given `endUserID`, `institutionID` and for the given `maxHistoricalDays` (default 90 days) and returns the resulting `EndUserAgreementModel`.

     Analogous to Step 3 of [Account Information API documentation](https://nordigen.com/en/account_information_documenation/integration/quickstart_guide/).

 4. `createRequisition({required String endUserID, required String redirect, required String reference, List<String> agreements = const <String>[]})`

     Create a Requisition for the given `endUserID` and returns the resulting `RequisitionModel`. `reference` is additional layer of unique ID.
-Should match Step 3 if done. `redirect` is the link where the end user will be redirected after finishing authentication in ASPSP. `agreements` is as an array of ID(s) from Step 3 or empty array if that step was skipped.
+Should match Step 3 if done. `redirect` is the link where the end user will be redirected after finishing authentication in institution. `agreements` is as an array of ID(s) from Step 3 or empty array if that step was skipped.

     Analogous to Step 4.1 of [Account Information API documentation](https://nordigen.com/en/account_information_documenation/integration/quickstart_guide/).

-5. `fetchRedirectLinkForRequisition({required String aspspID, required String requisitionID})`
+5. `fetchRedirectLinkForRequisition({required String institutionID, required String requisitionID})`

-    Provides a redirect link for the Requisition represented by the `requisitionID` passed in, for the ASPSP represented by the given `aspspID`.
+    Provides a redirect link for the Requisition represented by the `requisitionID` passed in, for the Institution represented by the given `institutionID`.

     Analogous to Step 4.2 of [Account Information API documentation](https://nordigen.com/en/account_information_documenation/integration/quickstart_guide/).